suryan-s/Expandify/README.md

 ## Link to product walkthrough
 [link to video](Link Here)
 ## How it Works ?
-- Working video would be updated once its ready

 ## Libraries used
 - Pynecone
 - OpenCV